Maggie0927/AirlinePassengerSatisfaction/README.md

 # AirlinePassengerSatisfaction

--- What factors lead to customer satisfaction for an Airline?
+<big>  -- What factors lead to customer satisfaction for an Airline?</big>

 Our final project for *MSCA 31008: Data Mining Principles*